Music for Every Student

 Trained Music Educators

-Specialized music educators bring expertise, creativity, and passion to every class, supported by ongoing professional development.
+Specialized music educators bring expertise, creativity, and care to every class, supported by ongoing professional development.

 What to Expect in Your Child’s Music Class